The Ultimate Abruzzo Travel Guide

 Abruzzesi, Abruzzo’s Strong and Gentle people

-Abruzzese people or better pronounced in Italian Abruzzesi, are the people from Abruzzo.
-It was Primo Levi, an important writer and journalist that in 1883, published his book ‘ Abruzzo Forte e Gentile‘ and used for the first time the words “strong and gentle“.
+Abruzzese people (better pronounced in Italian Abruzzesi), are the people from Abruzzo.
+It was Primo Levi, an important writer and journalist who, in 1883, published his book ‘ Abruzzo Forte e Gentile‘ and used for the first time the words “strong and gentle“.
 He was trying to describe the Abruzzese soul, where strength and kindness are manifested in the locals and in the surrounding environment.
-Since then Abruzzo and its people are often referred as ‘forte e gentile’ strong and gentle.
+Since then, Abruzzo and its people are often referred to as ‘forte e gentile’, strong and gentle.

-The Abruzzese dialect in fact is a language, or we would better say many languages.
-From north to south Abruzzo, from town to town you will not only notice different accents but also different words, as a result different dialects.
+The Abruzzese dialect, in fact, is a language, or we would better say many languages.
+From north to south, Abruzzo, from town to town, you will not only notice different accents but also different words and, as a result, different dialects.
 We’re not going to go deep into the differences and the history, but know, and trust me! – from village to town you will find different languages.
 The base can be attached to the same dialect ‘Abruzzese’ but there are many variations.

 Don’t be surprised if you speak Italian and can’t understand some of the locals.
 You can ask any foreigner living here and they will tell you the hard time they have understanding locals.
 Mostly older people speak dialect, but don’t be surprised if even young kids speak the local language.
-You have to know that Abruzzese is spoken widely across the region especially in small towns where traditions are still strong and dialect is the easiest and best way to understand each other.
-Lastly, in Abruzzo a very few people speak english!
+You have to know that Abruzzese is spoken widely across the region, especially in small towns where traditions are still strong, and dialect is the easiest and best way to understand each other.
+Lastly, in Abruzzo, very few people speak English!

-L’Aquila definitely worth a Visit!
+L’Aquila Is Definitely Worth a Visit!
 Abruzzo’s Capital City

-Finally, speaking of cool, Abruzzo is also a favourable destination for winter sport enthusiasts!
+Finally, speaking of cool, Abruzzo is also a favorable destination for winter sports enthusiasts!
 The province of L’Aquila is home to several popular ski resorts at Campo Imperatore, Ovindoli, Pescasseroli, Roccaraso, and Scanno.
-And in case you’re wondering, L’Aquila is approximately 100 kilometres (62 mi) east-northeast of Rome, connected by a highway or ‘autostrada’ through the mountains.
+And in case you’re wondering, L’Aquila is approximately 100 kilometers (62 mi) east-northeast of Rome, connected by a highway or ‘autostrada’ through the mountains.
 It’s quite a scenic drive!

 Abruzzo 101: Lessons in Culture, History & Regional Traditions